galaxyproject/galaxy-hub/src/events/GCC2014/Lightning/index.md

 ---
 autotoc: true
+pagetitle: Lightning Talks
 ---
-INCLUDE(/Events/GCC2014/Header)
+PLACEHOLDER_INCLUDE(/Events/GCC2014/Header)

 <br /><br />

-<div class="title">Lightning Talks</div>

-INCLUDE(/Events/GCC2014/LinkBox)
+PLACEHOLDER_INCLUDE(/Events/GCC2014/LinkBox)

 Lightning talks are a mixture of topics selected in advance and those solicited during the meeting.
-They will be presented during [Session 4, on Tuesday](/Events/GCC2014/Program/#day-1-main-meeting) and [Session 8 on Wednesday](/Events/GCC2014/Program/#day-2-main-meeting).
+They will be presented during [Session 4, on Tuesday](/Events/GCC2014/Program#day-1-main-meeting) and [Session 8 on Wednesday](/Events/GCC2014/Program#day-2-main-meeting).

 If you wish to give a lightning talk, please send a title and short abstract to [gcc2014-sci AT groups DOT galaxyproject DOT org](GCC2014 Scientific Committee), either
-* any time before the start of [Session 2](../Program/#day-1-main-meeting-july-1) (to be considered for Tuesday or Wednesday slots), or
+* any time before the start of [Session 2](../Program#day-1-main-meeting-july-1) (to be considered for Tuesday or Wednesday slots), or
-* before [Session 6](../Program/#day-2-main-meeting-july-2) (to be considered for Wednesday only).
+* before [Session 6](../Program#day-2-main-meeting-july-2) (to be considered for Wednesday only).

 The slides for all lightning talks will be made available on the this page, and the talks may be videotaped and posted here as well.

 # Talks

 ## Accepted Talks, Session 4, Tuesday, July 1